Ale-JRD/Trads/content/post/index-T1.md

 Then…

-[One box at a time is bad enough… but if they keep throwing them in like this, we’re in trouble.]
+「One box at a time is bad enough… but if they keep throwing them in like this, we’re in trouble.」

 It didn’t matter if the Sacraments inside were crushed to death.